yext/answers-search-ui/README.md

   // Optional, string to give custom template to result item
   itemTemplate: `<div> Custom template </div>`,
   // Optional, set a max number of columns to display at the widest breakpoint.
 Possible values are 1, 2, 3 or 4, defaults to 1
-  maxNumberOfColumns: 3,
+  maxNumberOfColumns: 1,
   // Optional, whether to display the total number of results, default true
   showResultCount: true,
   // Optional, the card used to display each individual result, see the Cards section for more details,
   card: {
-    // Optional, The type of card, currently only 'Standard', 'Accordion', and 'Legacy' are supported, defaults to 'Standard'
+    // Optional, The type of card, built-in types are: 'Standard', 'Accordion', and 'Legacy'.
+Defaults to 'Standard'
     cardType: 'Standard',
-    // Required, see Data Mappings for more details ??
-TODO is this required?
+    // Optional, see Data Mappings for more details
     dataMappings: () => {},
-    // Optional, used as configuration for any calls to action buttons on the page, see Calls To Action for more details
+    // Optional, see Calls To Action for more details
     callsToAction: () => []
   },
   // Optional, configuration for what to display when no results are found.